chyyuu/os_kernel_lab/README.md

 # rCore-Tutorial-v3
-rCore-Tutorial version 3.5.
+rCore-Tutorial version 3.6.
 See the [Documentation in Chinese](https://rcore-os.github.io/rCore-Tutorial-Book-v3/).

 rCore-Tutorial API Docs.
 See the [API Docs of Ten OSes ](#OS-API-DOCS)

+If you don't know  Rust Language and try to learn it, please visit [Rust Learning Resources](https://github.com/rcore-os/rCore/wiki/study-resource-of-system-programming-in-RUST)

 Official QQ group number: 735045051

 ## news
-- 25/01/2022: Version 3.6.0 is on the way!
+- 23/06/2022: Version 3.6.0 is on the way!
 Now we directly update the code on chX branches, please periodically check if there are any updates.

 ## Overview